- Pneumonia is the leading infectious cause of death in children worldwide, accounting for 15% of all deaths of children under 5 years old.

 Pre-existing illnesses, such as symptomatic HIV infections and measles, also increase a child's risk of contracting pneumonia.

 The following environmental factors also increase a child's susceptibility to pneumonia:

 - indoor air pollution caused by cooking and heating with biomass fuels (such as wood or dung)

 - parental smoking.

 Pneumonia should be treated with antibiotics.
+The antibiotic of choice is amoxicillin dispersable tablets.
 Most cases of pneumonia require oral antibiotics, which are often prescribed at a health centre.
-These cases can also be diagnosed and treated with inexpensive oral antibiotics at community level by trained community health workers.
-Hospitalization is recommended only for severe cases of pneumonia, and for all cases of pneumonia in infants younger than two months of age.
+These cases can also be diagnosed and treated with inexpensive oral antibiotics at the community level by trained community health workers.
+Hospitalization is recommended only for severe cases of pneumonia, and for all cases of pneumonia in infants younger than 2 months of age.